TeCSAR-UNCC/HuVAD/README.md

 ## Citation

-If you use PHEVA in your research, please cite our paper:
+If you use HuVAD in your research, please cite our paper:

 ```
 @article{noghre2024pheva,